Still standing: The lean that refused to fall

 Is it safe to visit the tower?

-Yes, it is safe to visit the Leaning Tower of Pisa as engineers have stated that it's under no immediate danger of collapse.
+Yes, it is safe to visit the tower as engineers have stated that it's under no immediate danger of collapse.
+Try booking your spot in advance as tickets are limited due to daily visitor cap.

 What is the current angle of the tilt of the tower?